2nd tour in Germany new, once-in-a-lifetime experience for AFSBn-Germany NCO, his family

 |0

-This work, 2nd tour in Germany new, once-in-a-lifetime experience for AFSBn-Germany NCO, his family [Image 3 of 3], by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 2nd tour in Germany new, once-in-a-lifetime experience for AFSBn-Germany NCO, his family, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-2nd tour in Germany new, once-in-a-lifetime experience for AFSBn-Germany NCO, his family